appleraincoat/tp/docs/DeveloperGuide.md

 ## <u>Overall Delete Feature</u>

+#### Description
-The delete feature provides the user the ability to delete a client's profile based on their index in the list or their name.
+The `delete` feature provides the user the ability to delete a client's profile based on their index in the list or their name.

 There are two ways to delete:
-1. Delete by index
+1. `Delete` by index
-2. Delete by name
+2. `Delete` by name

 #### Key components
+* `DeleteCommand`: Executes the deletion operation based on the specified index or name.
+* `DeleteCommandParser`: Parses the user input to instantiate the DeleteCommand object appropriately to perform the correct deletion operation.
+* `DeleteCommandExecutor`: Creates DeleteCommand object based on user input and returns it.

-#### Delete Command Architecture
+#### `Delete` Command Architecture
 <puml src="diagrams/delete/DeleteArchitecture.puml" width="1000" />

-#### Delete Command Sequence Diagram
+#### `Delete` Command Sequence Diagram
 <puml src="diagrams/delete/DeleteSequenceDiagram.puml" width="1000" />

-### 1. Delete by index feature
+### 1. `Delete` by index feature

 #### Description

-The delete by index feature provides the user the ability to delete a client's profile based on their index in the list.
+The `delete` by index feature provides the user the ability to delete a client's profile based on their index in the list.

-#### Example Usage Scenario
+#### Component Interaction Details
 1. User launches the application.
 2. User executes `delete INDEX`, wanting to delete the profile on the client at index `INDEX`.
 3. LogicManager instantiates a RealodexParser, which parses the command into a DeleteCommand with appropriate parameters.
 4. The DeleteCommand is executed, deleting the client's profile at index `INDEX`.
 5. The UI reflects the updated list of clients.

+#### Example Usage Scenario
+1. Assuming the Realodex list has 2 or more clients.
+2. User executes `delete 2`, wanting to delete the profile on the client at index 2.
+3. The UI reflects the updated list of clients where the original client at index 2 is deleted.

 #### Design Considerations